 When is Holi celebrated?

 Holi is celebrated in February or March every year during Phalguna, a month in the Hindu calendar.
-The dates vary based on the lunar calendar, and in 2020, Holi occurs on March 10.
-The eve of the main celebration (March 9, 2020), known as Holika Dahan, holds its own traditions, too.
+The dates vary based on the lunar calendar, and in 2023, Holi occurs on March 8.
+The eve of the main celebration (March 7, 2023), known as Holika Dahan, holds its own traditions, like the burning of bonfires.

 Another Holi tradition comes from a different story of Hindu mythology involving the god Krishna.
 It’s said that Krishna, while courting the Hindu goddess Radha, smeared colored powder onto her face because of her fair complexion.
 Regarded as a bit of a prankster, he would also throw flowers and colored water onto the gopis, a Sanskrit word for female cowherders.
 Krishna’s practices spawned the festival tradition of “playing Holi,” in which revelers mimic his color-spreading actions.